 Findings: “Kinesiotaping in addition to exercises is more effective than sham taping and exercises only in improving pain in daily activities and arm disability due to lateral epicondylitis.”
 In other words, this conservative care option of kinesiotaping did not fix the problem of the elbow degeneration.

 When conservative treatments do no respond, often a patient is suggested to surgery.
-Earlier this year Australian surgeons made headlines when they published their study in the American Journal of Sports Medicine comparing tennis elbow surgery to placebo surgery.
+In 2018, Australian surgeons made headlines when they published their study in the American Journal of Sports Medicine comparing tennis elbow surgery to placebo surgery.

 Headline: One type of Tennis elbow surgery, with a track record of “excellent” results, is found to be no more effective than placebo or sham surgery

 Here is what the research team wrote: “A number of surgical techniques for managing tennis elbow have been described.
 One of the most frequently performed involves excising (shaving away) the affected portion of the extensor carpi radialis brevis (ECRB, a muscle of the forearm).
 The results of this technique, as well as most other described surgical techniques for this condition, have been reported as excellent, yet none have been compared with placebo surgery.”

 When the surgery was compared to a sham surgery, the doctors concluded: “this study failed to show additional benefit of the surgical excision of the degenerative portion of the ECRB over placebo surgery for the management of chronic tennis elbow.”(2) So the surgical removal of damaged tissue did not help the patient anymore than the conservative treatments.
 How about regenerative treatments?